Ag-gag: Iowa

-In March 2012, Iowa Governor Terry Branstad signed into law the first ag-gag law in America.
+In March 2012, Iowa Governor Terry Branstad signed into law the first ag-gag law in Iowa.
 On January 9, 2019, Iowa's ag-gag law was ruled unconstitutional by the U.S. Southern District Court of Iowa.
 In April 2019, another ag-gag law was signed, but on December 2, 2019, the U.S. Southern District Court of Iowa issued a preliminary injunction against enforcement of the statute.
 In June 2020, a third ag-gag law was signed introducing a new crime called "food operation trespass," a type of aggravated misdemeanor.
 In April 2021, a fourth ag-gag law, HF 775 was signed.
 The fourth law created "unauthorized sampling" and an additional "Cameras or electronic surveillance devices" crime applicable if someone is criminally trespassing, the penalty for which is an aggravated misdemeanor for a first offense and a class D felony for a second or subsequent-offense.
 On September 26, 2022, the U.S. Southern District Court of Iowa found the law to be unconstitutional.